Skip to main content

 • Paint/paintbrushes

-If your kids love the movies “Book of Life” and “Coco,” keep that light alive by letting them try their hand at painting rocks in that sugar skull style.
-Get small planters and let them paint those as well.
-Painting is calming, so maybe the adults should do this one as well.
-Put Halloween music or a movie on and let everyone enjoy.
+If your kids love the movies Book of Life and Coco, keep that light alive by letting them try their hand at painting rocks in that sugar skull style.
+You could also get small planters and let them paint those as well.
+Painting is calming, so maybe the adults should do this one right with the kids.
+Put Halloween music or a movie on and let everyone enjoy this soothing craft.

-A group of kids doing a Halloween activity
+A group of kids doing a Halloween activity.

 Crafts that use food